Canada’s men are off to a flying start at the US Open.

-Denis Shapovalov was back to his winning ways as he opened his 2025 US Open account.
-The Canadian No. 2 defeated Hungarian Marton Fucsovics 6-4, 6-4, 6-0 in his opening match in Flushing Meadows on Tuesday.
+Both men were in action on Court 17, with Shapovalov kicking off the day.
+The Canadian No. 2 got back to his winning ways, defeating Hungarian Marton Fucsovics 6-4, 6-4, 6-0 in his opening match in Flushing Meadows on Tuesday.

 It was the first straight-sets win in five meetings between the two recent titlists as the Los Cabos champion now leads the head-to-head 3-2 over the Winston-Salem winner.